sebastienvercammen/devkat-rm-node-webserver/README.md

 ## License

-This project is licensed under a custom license - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under AGPLv3 - see the [LICENSE.md](LICENSE.md) file for details.